A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: Abstract

+The calculation in this paper has interesting implications for the interpretation of the Wigner's friend experiment, as well as the Mott experiment, which is explored in Sections V and VI (especially the enumerated points in Section VI).
+The upshot is that as long as Wigner's friend is macroscopically large (or uses a macroscopically large measuring instrument), no one needs to worry that Wigner would see something different from his friend.
+Indeed, Wigner's friend does not even need to be conscious during the measurement that she conducts.
+It also allows one to reasonably interpret some of the more recent thought experiments proposed.

-In particular, the short-time behavior of a collapsing system, at least the one considered in this paper, is not exponential, which is a new result (the long-term behavior is, of course, still exponential).
-This allows one to connect the Fermi-golden rule quadratic-in-time behavior of a transition probability to the exponential long-time behavior of a collapsing wave-function.
+In particular, as a result of the mathematical analysis, the short-time behavior of a collapsing system, at least the one considered in this paper, is not exponential.
+Instead, it is the usual Fermi-golden rule result.
+The long-term behavior is, of course, still exponential.
+This is a second novel feature of the paper - we connect the short-term Fermi-golden rule (quadratic-in-time behavior) transition probability to the exponential long-time behavior of a collapsing wave-function in {\it {one}} continuous mathematical formulation.